-Having demonstrated the nature of the modern day symphonia, the work however, attempted to demonstrate that avoiding and withholding the plurality of modern social realities, the symphonia is doing disservice to both, the state and the church, but above all to its nation, people, civil society, marginal religious and ethnic groups, individuals.
-The present day conflict with Ukraine highlights this issue on all of these levels.
-The other voices, the other pluralities are suppressed, ignored and dismissed at the sake of nationalistic agendas of the both.
-To solve the issue that is not only of theoretical aspect, domestic socio-political character but now is surfacing at the international arena, this dissertation proposed to include the plurality at the level of identity, arguing that is it the people’s identity’s that are to be construed freely without any external pressure on the part of the state employing ‘soft power’ of culturalism, or on the part of the church, laudably preaching and declaring the solidified power of religious Orthodox tradition.
-If both hermeneutics and phenomenology, historical writing and historian, the self-referent and object referent are to be considered at the platform of plurality, then plurality at the level of national identity construction would be feasible.
+Having demonstrated the nature of the modern-day symphonia, the work attempted to demonstrate that by avoiding the plurality of modern social realities the symphonia is doing a disservice to both the state and the church, but above all to its nation, people, civil society, marginal religious and ethnic groups, and individuals.
+The present-day conflict with Ukraine highlights this issue on all of these levels.
+The other voices, the other pluralities, are suppressed, ignored and dismissed for the sake of the nationalistic agendas of the both.
+To solve the issue that is not only of a theoretical type, of relevance purely to the domestic socio-political area but is now surfacing on the international stage, this dissertation proposed to include the plurality at the level of identity, arguing that it is the people’s identity’s that is to be construed freely without any external pressure on the part of the state, employing the “soft power” of culturalism, or on the part of the church, laudably preaching and declaring the solidified power of religious Orthodox tradition.
+If both hermeneutics and phenomenology, historical writing and the historian, the self-referent and the object referent are to be considered at the platform of plurality, then plurality at the level of national identity construction would be feasible.
 Pluralized society would be able to contribute to a formula of peace, advocated by this work, which is built on the dialectics of nationalistic and pluralistic versions of postmodern symphonia.
-Returning to the tradition of Byzantine tradition the church officials could be more open towards other traditions not with the agenda of self asserting apologetic hermeneutics but to construct interreligious symphonia, allowing other religious traditions to be active in developing church state relations.
-Suggested critical approach allows for a inclusive, dialectic dynamics of church state relations.
-In particular, on the nature of domestic and international issues not only the Orthodox patriarch and officials but a delegation of other religious traditions could be present in order to propose various approaches to issues understanding and solutions based on many other religious and ethnic groups involved.
-Grounding in their respective religious traditions they could come up with a more balanced approach to social matters.
-To be more specific the issue of Ukrainian war could be approached from this constructive stance if not grounding decisions of hostile defense of national borders but to make a dialogue between other religious traditions on the understanding of war.
-Therefore, if Orthodoxy is to welcome plurality it could be more open towards other religious traditions in its relation with the state, leaving the space of a controlling, dominating religious voice in the society, also it could revisit its religious tradition and be more critically constructive instead of historically apologetic and defensive, which would allow it to be open towards modern day realities as well as to be a modern social voice for the nation struggling with ongoing quest for meaning and purpose collectively and individually.
-Thus change of tradition from pursuit of grandiose Third Rome, dominating force and agent in the society and in the world, towards the pursuit of peace in the plethora of pluralized globalization would be a better underlying policy making for the church when revisiting its historical religious heritage.
-Indeed instead of pursuing nationalistic, imperialistic, geopolitical or theological dominance, the Orthodox soul might search for its ‘harmony’ within critical otherness facing the external otherness of the global world.
+Returning to the Byzantine tradition, the church officials could be more open towards other traditions, not with the agenda of self-asserting apologetic hermeneutics, but to construct interreligious symphonia, allowing other religious traditions to be active in developing church-state relations.
+The suggested critical approach allows for an inclusive, dialectic dynamics of church-state relations.
+In particular, on the nature of domestic and international issues it is not only the Orthodox patriarch and officials but also a delegation of other religious traditions who could be present in order to propose various approaches to issues, creating understanding and solutions based on many other religious and ethnic groups involved.
+Grounded in their respective religious traditions they could come up with a more balanced approach to social matters.
+To be more specific, the issue of the Ukrainian war could be approached from this constructive stance, not to focus on decisions of hostile defense of national borders but to make a dialogue between other religious traditions on the understanding of war.
+Therefore, if Orthodoxy is to welcome plurality it could be more open towards other religious traditions in its relationship with the state, leaving the space of a controlling, dominating religious voice in the society.
+It could also revisit its religious tradition and be more critically constructive instead of historically apologetic and defensive, which would allow it to be open towards modern-day realities as well as to be a modern social voice for a nation struggling with the ongoing quest for meaning and purpose collectively and individually.
+Thus, a change of tradition from the pursuit of a grandiose “Third Rome,” dominating force and agent in the society and in the world, towards the pursuit of peace in the plethora of pluralized globalization would be a better underlying policy making for the church when revisiting its historical religious heritage.
+Indeed, instead of pursuing nationalistic, imperialistic, geopolitical or theological dominance, the Orthodox soul might search for its “harmony” within a critical otherness facing the external otherness of the global world.